-The Los Alamos County-wide Wayfinding Plan was approved by County Council in 2017.
-This Wayfinding Plan outlines the design, placement, and content of a branded Downtown signage system, allowing a cohesive look and feel throughout the County to guide visitors to destinations.
+The Los Alamos County Wayfinding & Signage System was approved by County Council in 2017.
+The Wayfinding Plan outlines the design, placement, and content of a branded Downtown signage system, allowing a cohesive look and feel throughout the County to guide visitors to destinations.
 Signage types range from vehicular directional to pedestrian directional to park identification and information kiosks.
-Specific locations are identified in the plan for these signage types and are indicated in "Exhibit 29.
-Signage Locations" on page 63.
-The County should begin to seek funding for the implementation of this Downtown signage system by including it in the Capital Improvement Program.
+Specific locations are identified in the Wayfinding Plan for these signage types and are indicated in "Exhibit 29.
+Signage Locations" on page 57.
+The County should begin to seek funding for the implementation of this Downtown signage system by including it in the Capital Improvements Program.